-Last week I put a picture up of a money jar on facebook that I had left by the water company for someone to find, in addition to all kinds of coins, that one had some bills hidden inside as well.
+Last week I put a picture on Facebook of a money jar that I had left by the water company for someone to find, in addition to all kinds of coins, that had some bills hidden inside as well.
 I have been doing this occasionally since we moved here when I clean out our change jar.
 I always love it when I find money and figure that is a good feeling I can easily pass along.
 In the interest of paying it forward, this time I chose BWS because once I found close to $200 on the road and the only other guy around was riding a bike behind me.
 At my urgent request, Paul had stopped cart and the guy and I both picked up half the money at the same time.
 He went to hand his share to me thinking I was the one who dropped it.
-I told him to keep it and he was so grateful because he needed money to pay his water bill.
+I told him to keep it and he was so grateful, because he needed money to pay his water bill.

 Not wanting to sort the rest of the same coins over again when looking for old Belize and British Honduras money, I decided to just get rid of it all and make a second smaller jar.
 This one was filled with quarters and nickels and I left it at the park for some kids to find.